AdobeDocs/experience-manager-65.en/help/assets/reuse-assets-using-msm.md

 >[!TIP]
 >
->To check the status of a few separate live copies, use the first method that is see the Properties page.
-To check statuses of many live copies, use the second method, that is, see the **[!UICONTROL Relationship Status]** page.
+>To check the status of a few separate live copies, use the first method to check the [!UICONTROL Properties] page.
+To check statuses of many live copies, use the second method to check the **[!UICONTROL Relationship Status]** page.

 ### Information and status of a live copy {#statuslcasset}